W. John Kress

-Walter John Emil Kress (born Illinois, 4 March 1951) is an American botanist and the vice-president for science at the National Museum of Natural History.
-He currently holds the appointment (2010) as the Director of the Consortium for Understanding and Sustaining a Biodiverse Planet at the Smithsonian and is the former Executive Director of the Association for Tropical Biology and Conservation.
+Walter John Emil Kress (born March 4, 1951) is an American botanist and the vice-president for science at the National Museum of Natural History.
+He currently holds the appointment (2010) as the Director of the Consortium for Understanding and Sustaining a Biodiverse Planet at the Smithsonian Institution and is the former Executive Director of the Association for Tropical Biology and Conservation.

 Early life and education

+Kress was born in Illinois on March 4, 1951.

-Kress received his education at Harvard University (B.A.,1975) and Duke University (Ph.D., 1981), studying tropical biology, plant systematics, pollination ecology, and ethnobotany.
+Kress received his education at Harvard University (B.A.,1975) and Duke University (Ph.D., 1981), studying tropical ecology, plant systematics, pollination ecology, and ethnobotany.

-Kress' travels to tropical regions began as a graduate student where he conducted post-doctorate research in Columbia.
-His dissertation was mainly focused on the plants in genus Heliconia.
+Kress' travels to tropical regions began as a graduate student, where he conducted post-doctorate research in Colombia.
+His dissertation was mainly focused on the plants in the genus Heliconia.
 Kress focused on both the systematics and the plant-animal interactions of this group.
-His research later took him to Las Cruces Botanic Garden in San Vito where he studied what factors may prevent species hybridization.
+His research later took him to Las Cruces Botanic Garden in San Vito, where he studied what factors may prevent species hybridization.
 He is responsible for the collection of many of the Zingiberales from around the country that exist in the botanic garden today.

 Research

 Kress is now the vice-president of science at the National Museum of Natural History, where he formerly held positions of Curator and Chairman of the Department of Botany.
 Kress worked formerly as the director of research at the Marie Selby Botanical Gardens in Florida from 1984 to 1988.

 Focusing mostly on the Zingiberales, including Heliconia, Musa, and other gingers, Kress has extensively studied the systematics and plant animal interactions of this order.
 His current research is focused on biodiversity genomics, conservation, and the Anthropocene.
-Kress' publications regarding the anthropocene warn that human created complexes, still-to-be-resolved issues, including the impacts of climate change, will endanger humanity's future if they are not addressed immediately.
+Kress' publications regarding the Anthropocene warn that human-created complexes, still-to-be-resolved issues, including the impacts of climate change, will endanger humanity's future if they are not addressed immediately.